-The maximum output voltage is limited by the USB input voltage (specified to be 4.4V-5.25V), and the voltage drop over the MIC5353 regulator at a given voltage setting and current consumption.
+The maximum output voltage is limited by the USB input voltage (specified to be between 4.4V to 5.25V), and the voltage drop over the MIC5353 regulator at a given voltage setting and current consumption.
 If a higher output voltage is needed, use a USB power source that can provide a higher input voltage or use an external voltage supply on the VTG pin.